Liability of Release, Workplace Culture Agreement, and LCAC Core Values

 - Make customer service a priority and strive to constantly improve the customer experience, both internally and externally.

-- Be willing to continue to learn and improve oneself professionally through training, reading and other learning opportunities.
+- Be willing to continue to learn and improve oneself professionally through training, reading, and other opportunities.

 - Educate yourself on national and regional best practices in animal welfare.